Are you already a patient of this provider?

 Michael has always had an interest in medicine, and several personal health issues when he was younger helped make him familiar with the medical world from the patient perspective.
 “I realize being sick can be a scary and uncomfortable experience for some people.
-As a member of the Virtual Primary Care Team at Reliant, I want to guide people through that and make it easier for them as a patient,” he explains.
+I want to guide people through that and make it easier for them as a patient,” he explains.

 Michael says that one of the biggest benefits of working virtually is that it makes it easier for the patient.
 “When you see someone virtually, they don’t have to take time off their job or find care for their children so they can come to their appointment,” he explains.
 “Working this way makes healthcare much more accessible to patients.
 Plus, with the technology we have we can provide the same level of care that a patient enjoys when they see a provider in-person.”